Was Scrooge always hot? A Christmas Carol rereading

 Director Nick Murphy added: “I wanted Scrooge to have swagger – we all did – and I wanted him to be young enough to have a life left to use in a different way.”

-So sizzling Scrooge is right here, and he’s meant to be sizzling – and the extra I’ve thought of this, the extra every thing has been referred to as into query.
+So sizzling Scrooge is right here, and he’s meant to be sizzling – and the extra I’ve thought of this, the extra all the things has been known as into query.

-Had my prejudice, knowledgeable by a century of variations, motion pictures and parodies, forged Scrooge within the mistaken gentle all this time?
-In spite of everything, Sherlock Holmes by no means wore a deerstalker in Arthur Conan Doyle’s tales, whereas Bram Stoker’s Depend Dracula had a moustache and by no means donned a cape – so had the unique, pure, and engaging Scrooge additionally been equally miscast and maligned by common tradition?
+Had my prejudice, knowledgeable by a century of variations, films and parodies, solid Scrooge within the unsuitable mild all this time?
+In any case, Sherlock Holmes by no means wore a deerstalker in Arthur Conan Doyle’s tales, whereas Bram Stoker’s Rely Dracula had a moustache and by no means donned a cape – so had the unique, pure, and enticing Scrooge additionally been equally miscast and maligned by common tradition?

-In different phrases – has Scrooge at all times been a complete hunk?
+In different phrases – has Scrooge all the time been a complete hunk?

-Instantly (/round three months later, after I had time) I turned to Dickens’s authentic textual content, searching for references to Ebenezer’s rippling abs, cut-glass jawline and exquisite, swimming eyes – however I used to be upset.
+Instantly (/round three months later, once I had time) I turned to Dickens’s unique textual content, on the lookout for references to Ebenezer’s rippling abs, cut-glass jawline and exquisite, swimming eyes – however I used to be disenchanted.

-Positive, there’s an argument that energy is inherently attractive, and it may very well be that rich outdated Scrooge attracted a watch or two in that regard – however by way of his private look, Dickens is fairly clear that he’s no looker.
+Certain, there’s an argument that energy is inherently horny, and it may very well be that rich outdated Scrooge attracted an eye fixed or two in that regard – however when it comes to his private look, Dickens is fairly clear that he’s no looker.

 “The cold within him froze his old features, nipped his pointed nose, shrivelled his cheek, stiffened his gait; made his eyes red, his thin lips blue; and spoke out shrewdly in his grating voice,” Dickens writes.